steventango/cmput-412-website/_posts/2022-04-16-final-project.md

 ## Round 3

 We achieved similar results to round 2.
-In interesting issue is that we did not park as well in parking stall 2 and 3, in machine learning terms, we should have overfitted harder to the testing distribution.
+An interesting issue is that we did not park as well in parking stall 2 and 3.
+In machine learning terms, we should have trained harder on the testing distribution.
 We only had the time to tune the parking parameters for stall 1 and 4, so the parking behaviour on stalls 2 and 3 was untested prior to the demo.